ratschlab/spladder/python/README.md

-formats, transforms the annotation into a splicing graph representation, augments the splicing graph with additional information extracted from the read data, extracts alternative splicing events from the graph and quantifies the events based on the alignment data, The quantified events can then be used for differential analysis.
+formats, transforms the annotation into a splicing graph representation, augments the splicing graph with additional information extracted from the read data, extracts alternative splicing events from the graph and quantifies the events based on the alignment data.
+The quantified events can then be used for differential analysis.

 Dependencies and Installation